 The sandy soils of South Jersey are great for growing produce and mining pure silica sand.
 While most of the produce is shipped by truck, a lot of the silica is shipped by rail.
 The rails inevitably cross the roads, and many of the crossings are at grade.

-A short line railroad was experiencing significant settlement and pumping of multiple precast modular crossings in the Vineland & Millville areas.
+A short-line railroad was experiencing significant settlement and pumping of multiple precast modular crossings in the Vineland & Millville areas.
 Each crossing saw significant truck traffic, primarily from aggregate mining, and also significant heavy haul rail traffic from transporting sand.

 Working with a rail maintenance contractor, CJGeo performed polyurethane grouting on a total of four precast tub crossings in the area.
-Each was done in a single day, with immediate resumption of automobile traffic, and rail traffic.
-Supplemental bolting was performed to address deterioration of the panels that had resulted from the extensive movement of the panels.
+Each was done in a single day, with the immediate resumption of automobile traffic, and rail traffic.
+Supplemental bolting was performed to address the deterioration of the panels that had resulted from the extensive movement of the panels.